SoyabulIslamLincoln/fashion-MNIST-1/README.md

 import matplotlib.pyplot as plt
 ```

-Load the dataset
+First, we load the dataset
 ```python
 fashion_mnist = keras.datasets.fashion_mnist
 (train_images, train_labels), (test_images, test_labels) = fashion_mnist.load_data()
 ```
-Store the image class names
+The class names are not included in the dataset so we store them here:
 ```python
 class_names = ['T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat',
                'Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot']
 ```

-There are 60,000 images in the training set, each is 28x28 pixels
+We'll do a little bit of insights into the data set.
+There are 60,000 images in the training set, each is 28x28 pixels:
 ```python
 train_images.shape
 (60000, 28, 28)
 ```
-There are 60,000 labels in the training set, and each label is an integer between 0 and 9
+There are 60,000 labels in the training set, and each label is an integer between 0 and 9:

 ```python
 len(train_labels)